Varun0157/semantic-segmentation/README.md

 For ablations and visualisations, see [the report](./UNet/report.pdf).

 #### Visualisations

+_Each image has three columns, representing input image, ground truth, followed by prediction (each image is a collage of these three in that order)._

 | Variant         | Prediction 1                                            | Prediction 2                                            |
 | --------------- | ------------------------------------------------------- | ------------------------------------------------------- |